androportal/anuduino/doc/getting_started.rst

 ---------------------------------
 #.
 ArduinoUno uses SPI protocol .To knpw more on this `click here <http://www.google.com/url?q=http%3A%2F%2Fpdp11.byethost12.com%2FAVR%2FArduinoAsProgrammer.htm&sa=D&sntz=1&usg=AFQjCNE7KJzWFBbjRhLtpMYrmUypxO8VHQ>`_

  Make the following 6 connections on your breadboard between ArduinoUNO and ATtiny85-20PU.Make sure your connections are firm.
-Improper connections is the major issue genertating errors.
+Improper connections is the major issue generating errors.

   .. image:: images/ArduinoISP_attiny85.png
      :scale: 250%